-Versaggi's research centers on the archaeological history and prehistory of the people who once lived in present-day New York state and Pennsylvania.
+Nina Versaggi's research centers on the archaeological history of the people who once lived in present-day New York state and Pennsylvania.
 Particular interests include research on how pre-contact hunter-gatherers used the landscape, interacted with each other and produced the material culture recognized by archaeologists today.
 The Late Archaic, Transitional and Early Woodland periods form the core of her research, especially a critical evaluation of traditional chronological constructs and their potential for masking regional variability in cultural groups.

 - PhD, Binghamton University

-- Cultural Resource Management
+- Cultural resource management

-- Northeastern U.S. Archaeology
+- Northeastern U.S. archaeology

-- American Battlefield Archaeology
+- American battlefield archaeology

-- Native American Consultations
+- Native American consultations and collaborations